FOSSRIT/HowToFOSS/chapters/ecosystems/BizLegFoss/patreon.md

 ## Business and Revenue Model

 - How was this organization funded originally?
+  - Patreon recieved $2.1 million in funding from venture capitalists and angel investors.
 - How does this organization make revenue?
+  - Patreon recieves 5% from every pledge made.
+Users can also donate directly to Patreon (using Patreon).
 - Which specific Open Source Revenue Models are utilized?
+  - Voluntary donations
 - What investments/acquisitions has the organization made?
+  - Patreon recently acquired [Subbable](https://subbable.com/) in March of 2015.